Tree and Root Removal Tips (5 Pro Arborist Techniques)

 • Adding Organic Matter: Incorporate organic matter, such as compost, manure, or peat moss, to improve soil structure, drainage, and fertility.

 • Adjusting pH: If the soil is too acidic, add lime to raise the pH.
-If it’s too alkaline, add sulfur to lower the pH.

 • Fertilizing: Apply a balanced fertilizer to provide the soil with the nutrients it needs to support plant growth.